Label-Efficient 3D Forest Mapping: Self-Supervised and Transfer Learning for Instance Segmentation, Semantic Segmentation, and Species Classification: Related work

 \subsection{Learning with limited supervision}

 Parallel to forestry advances, computer vision has significantly influenced how models can be trained with limited or no labels.
 SSL has emerged as a powerful tool to learn transferable representations from unlabeled data.
-Early pioneering models include SimCLR (\cite{chen2020simple}), which uses contrastive learning with strong data augmentations to bring similar images closer in feature space; MoCo (\cite{he2020momentum}), which introduces a momentum-based dynamic dictionary to efficiently scale contrastive learning; and Masked AutoEncoder (MAE) (\cite{he2022masked}), which randomly masks a large portion of image patches and trains a lightweight decoder to reconstruct the missing content, enabling the model to learn rich contextual representations.
+Early pioneering models include Simple Framework for Contrastive Learning of Visual Representations (SimCLR) (\cite{chen2020simple}), which uses contrastive learning with strong data augmentations to bring similar images closer in feature space; Momentum Contrast (MoCo) (\cite{he2020momentum}), which introduces a momentum-based dynamic dictionary to efficiently scale contrastive learning; and Masked AutoEncoder (MAE) (\cite{he2022masked}), which randomly masks a large portion of image patches and trains a lightweight decoder to reconstruct the missing content, enabling the model to learn rich contextual representations.

 In the 3D domain, similar strategies have been adapted to exploit the structure and geometry of point clouds.
-PointContrast (\cite{hou2020pointcontrast}) applies contrastive learning on paired 3D patches from different views of the same scene, encouraging viewpoint- and density-invariant representations.
+PointContrast (\cite{xie2020pointcontrast}) applies contrastive learning on paired 3D patches from different views of the same scene, encouraging viewpoint- and density-invariant representations.
 Contrastive Scene Contexts (CSC) (\cite{hou2021contrastive}) captures spatial and contextual relationships between local 3D patches, using contrastive objectives to maintain neighborhood consistency.
 Masked Scene Contrast (MSC) (\cite{wu2023masked}) extends masked modeling to 3D, masking portions of a point cloud and reconstructing them while enforcing contrastive consistency across scenes.
 Finally, Point-BERT (\cite{yu2022pointbert}) adapts the masked language modeling paradigm to 3D, tokenizing point clouds into discrete “point tokens” and predicting masked tokens, which strengthens both local and global geometric understanding.
 These approaches allow 3D models to generalize effectively across scenes, tasks, and datasets, even with sparse labeled data.